CollinToth/pitfall-games/docs/task_list.md

 Name: Implement a different enemy type
 Description: Adding another enemy type to the game.
-Expected time to complete: 2 weeks
+Expected time to complete: 1 week
 Responsible: Mary

 Name: Come up with a title for the game